Factual errors in the review of literature could probably be avoided if there wasn't so much pesky reading involved.

 A series of articles published by a major newspaper prior to the release of the fourth book announced "sensational changes" at Hogwarts, such as the arrival of the new potions professor, a certain Lucius Malfoy.
 While Defense Against the Dark Arts teachers have changed hands annually for decades (none of whom were Malfoy either), no new potions professor appeared until book six (and he was technically an old professor returning).

 A Swiss teenage magazine published an article right before the release of DH, claiming that the next book will contain "the first Harry Potter sex scene ever".
 They also published a list of possible endings for the book, including "Dumbledore isn't dead, he hid in the lake after Snape killed him," (er... what about the body?) and "Ron turns evil and slips poison into Harry's pumpkin juice".
-After DH was actually released, they claimed that "Ginny gives Harry her virginity as a birthday gift."note That's not entirely false; she was clearly going to if not for Ron.
+After DH was actually released, they claimed that "Ginny gives Harry her virginity as a birthday gift."note In the actual book, they just have a passionate kiss and are interrupted by Ron.
 They also published a Draco/Harry manip and seemed to believe that Daniel Radcliffe and Tom Felton came out of the closet and were in a relationship.

 Also for the Potter books, there's this pathetic excuse for a reader's guide.
 It's full of mistakes that even a ten-year-old would recognize, ranging from the spelling of Hagrid's name to the plot of the second and third books, which the author seems to think are the same.